We warmly welcome children, and all of the joy and energy that they bring, into our parish life and into our worship services.

 Our parish is distinguished by its large and growing population of families with young children.
 Children are an important part of parish life, attending Divine Liturgy and receiving communion beginning in infancy after baptism.

-Parish youth activities include weekly Sunday School for K-12, various social and service activities, and service trips to Kodiak, Alaska for high school age youth.
-Youngsters are also involved with acolyte service and candle-bearing.
+Parish youth activities include weekly Sunday School for K-12, acolyte service, and candle-bearing.
+For high school age youth there have been various social and service activities, as well as service trips to Kodiak, Alaska.

 Sunday School meets every Sunday at 9:00 a.m., September thru June.